Diacarry/BV_Studio/README.md

 install 'npm' if the tool is not available

+Some packages must be installed for the correct display of the authentication forms, run command npm run dev

 After creating the database, all you have to do is execute the migrations with the command: php artisan migrate